cakeller2/assignment1/README.md

 Then a turn will be added to a turn counter before checking for computer win.
 If it did, it will print a you lose message and end.
 If not it continues back to the players turn.

-If the player goes 18 times, a message for a tie will print and it will end.
+If the turn counter hits 36, a message for a tie will print and it will end.